jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

 This section describes list of options, which can be used from the command line for controlling the monitor's process.

-## run
+### run

     > jx monitor run application_file.js

-Launches given application and subscribes it for being monitored (invokes `followMe()` method).
+Launches a given application and subscribes it for being monitored (invokes `followMe()` method).
 The monitor itself should be already running (see `start` command).

-Please note, that not every application is a good candidate for being monitored.
+Please note: not every application is a good candidate for being monitored.
-Especially those apps, which are not designed for constant running - probably they should not be monitored, but that depends on developer and application's purpose.
+Especially those apps, which are not designed for constant running - they should probably not be monitored, but that depends on the developer and application's purpose.

 For more information about this, see [Process Monitor API](jxcore-monitor.markdown).